Paul Marquart

 Paul Marquart (born January 9, 1957) is a Minnesota politician serving as state commissioner for the Department of Revenue since 2023.
 A former member of the Minnesota House of Representatives, he represented District 4B, which included parts of Becker, Clay, and Norman counties in the northwestern part of the state.
 He is also a teacher.

-Marquart was first elected to the House in 2000 and was reelected consistently until he retired in 2022.

 Marquart graduated from Fargo North High School in Fargo, North Dakota, then went on to North Dakota State College of Science in Wahpeton, receiving his A.A., and to the University of North Dakota in Grand Forks, earning his B.A. in journalism in 1980 and his B.S. in social studies education in 1981.
 He earned his M.S. in education administration from Tri-College University in 1985.
 He has been a teacher in the Dilworth-Glyndon-Felton School District since 1984.

 Marquart was a member of the Dilworth City Council from 1988 to 1989 and the city's mayor from 1990 to 2000.

+Marquart was first elected to the House in 2000 and was reelected consistently until he retired in 2022.
+In 2022, he received the Orville L. Freeman Award for Distinguished Service to Greater Minnesota and Agricultural Issues at the Humphrey-Mondale Awards.
+In 2023, Tim Walz appointed Marquart Minnesota Commissioner of Revenue.